merose/blue_ros2_bridge/README.md

 # blue_ros2_bridge

-ROS2 bridging nodes for the Beaglebone Blue control software
+A bridging package connecting the Beaglebone Blue with ROS2.